pachara1337/csgoexternalaimbot/README.md

-# csgoexternalaimbot
+***CS:GO External Aimbot
-*simple csgo external aimbot
+* simple csgo external aimbot
-*recommended to use with vac bypass
+* recommended to use with vac bypass

 - Clone the repo
 - Change the aimbot key to whatever you want to